A-LIGHT-PROJECT/Light/README.md

 # Non-goals of Light
 - Have people write Light directly in Bytecode all day, all night.
 - Have a full fledged programming language.
-- Be more than just a direct build system.
+- Being focused on other aspects other than building your projects.

 # Executing Light files with a Virtual machine
 Any .light file can be ran using the light command, like this